SebastianMaciel/react-minimalist-form/README.md

 ## Nested Objects and Arrays

 The hook also works with more complex structures.
-You can store nested objects and arrays in your form state and update them using the generated setters.
+You can store nested objects and arrays in your form state and update them using the generated setters or by using dot/bracket notation in the `name` attribute.

 ```tsx
 interface FormData {